-Norway profile
+Norway profile - Timeline

 2005 October - Two Norwegian fisheries inspectors are released having been held for five days against their will on board a Russian trawler which fled while they were inspecting it for suspected illegal activity.

-2007 February - Constitution amended to abolish bicameral division of Storting parliament after next elections.
+2007 February - Constitution amended to abolish bicameral division of parliament after next elections.

 2009 September - Centre-left coalition of PM Jens Stoltenberg narrowly wins re-election in parliamentary elections.